 Rustic Red Potato Soup.
 As my first posting for the New Year, I’ve been busy rustling up my favorite Rustic Red Potato Soup!
-Five pounds of red potatoes along with onions, celery, butter, chicken stock, and a touch of cream simmer together for a satisfying winter soup.
+Five pounds of red potatoes along with onions, celery, butter, vegetable or chicken stock, and a touch of cream simmer together for a satisfying winter soup.
 Topped with a garnish of crumbled crispy bacon and chopped garden chives, you’ll forget it’s cold outside and dig right into this soup.

 When I am spending time at home on winter weekends, I really want the house to smell wonderful.
 Simmering my Rustic Red Potato Soup helps bring some comfort and familiarity after a long week of work.